TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 57.)
 All electrical components, including accumulator cells, shall be sheilded from exposure to water.

 58.)
 The battery must be covered in non-flammable material.[11]

+1. Cell balancing is not permitted when the Shutdown Circuit is Open ( EV.7.2, EV.8.4 ) EV.7.3.3[11]

 <h4>Constraints </h4>